Jennifer Chappell Marsh, M.A., LMFT Premarital Counseling Therapist

 Q: What is your therapeutic approach?

-A: My practice centers around the use of Emotionally Focused Therapy (EFT).
-I also use Cognitive Behavioral Therapy and provide Grief Counseling.
+A: My practice centers around the use of Emotionally Focused Couples Therapy (EFT).
+EFT is one of two predominant empirically based ways of working with couples.

 Q: Why do you not accept insurance?